 First Step: Attend our Sunday Practice & Talk Meetings.

-Coming to our Practice & Talk meeting on a regular basis is the first step in walking the Buddhist path.
+Coming to our Online Practice & Talk meeting on a regular basis is the first step in walking the Buddhist path.
 Our Practice & Talk experience brings many benefits such as an increasingly calm and clear mind, an inspirational faith, and a deeper sense of personal meaning.
 In our community setting, you will learn about the Buddhist teachings from our knowledgeable dharma teachers, engage in life-enhancing practices, stimulate the mind during Q & A, meet new people on the path, and discover ancient and modern traditions.
 Also, you can become a supporting member to help maintain the Fellowship’s activities and outreach.
 Visit our Home page here for our Upcoming Events and directions.

 Second Step: Read about the Buddhist teachings.